sg55kg/coach_app/README.md

 # Coachable

-Source code for the Coachable web app at https://www.coachablefitness.com
+The original source code for the Coachable web app at https://www.coachablefitness.com before the migration to Supabase.

 ## Technologies Used